aronwilbert/COMP8420-Group-L-Healthcare/README.md

 ## Individual Contributions
-Individual contributions of each group member on this repository can be found under the contributors tab.
+Individual contributions of each group member on this repository can be found under the contributors tab on the right.